 5.1.
-Voice Activity Detection
+Voice activity detection

-Voice activity detector (VAD), as illustrated in Fig. 10, aims at locating the speech segments from a given audio signal [17].
+Voice activity detector (VAD), as illustrated in Fig. 10, aims at locating the speech segments from a given audio signal (Benyassine et al., 1997).
 The problem is analogous to face detection from images: we wish to locate the objects of interest before any further processing.
 VAD is an important sub-component for any real-world recognition system.
 Even though a seemingly simple binary classification task, it is, in fact, rather challenging to implement a VAD that works consistently across different environments.
-Moreover, short-duration utterances (few seconds) require special care [64].
+Moreover, short-duration utterances (few seconds) require special care (Fauve et al., 2008).